-In his book The Fourth Industrial Revolution, Klaus Schwab,1 founder and executive chairman of the World Economic Forum, the International Organisation for Public-Private Cooperation, discusses four distinct periods of industrial revolution throughout history, including the one the world is experiencing now.
+In his book The Fourth Industrial Revolution, Klaus Schwab,1 founder and executive chairman of the World Economic Forum, the International Organization for Public-Private Cooperation, discusses four distinct periods of industrial revolution throughout history, including the one the world is experiencing now.
 Schwab defines an industrial revolution as the appearance of “new technologies and novel ways of perceiving the world [that] trigger a profound change in economic and social structures.”

-Per Schwab’s definition, the first globally recognised industrial revolution introduced steam power, completely changing the way humans approached transportation and, importantly, trade.
+Per Schwab’s definition, the first globally recognized industrial revolution introduced steam power, completely changing the way humans approached transportation and, importantly, trade.
 The age of science and mass-production followed as the Second Industrial Revolution, and then came the Digital Revolution.
 Now, we are beginning another phase of dramatic technological expansion and social change: the Fourth Industrial Revolution (4IR).

 Industrial revolutions provide a helpful context for the evolution of work — or what might be more clearly described as the “evolution of the employee.”
 Jacob Morgan described the concept of our current working world in his 2014 book, The Future of Work,2 this way: